 This bases morality, not on subjective standards that change over time.
 Nor on the abstract ideas of Platonism.
 But in a concrete unchanging standard.
 God’s character, or nature, defines morality.

 This is really the only basis that there is for holding to objective moral standards.
 When a person claims that something is wrong, no matter where or when, they are appealing to an objective standard.
 A standard that can only be found in God.
 They do not have to believe in God for this objective standard to be true.
 But without God, there would be no true objective moral standards.

 The second premise of this argument is “Objective moral values and duties do exist.”
 I have debated with some who would deny this premise.
-But those same people will also claim that there are some things that are just wrong, regardless the culture or time in history.
+But those same people will also claim that there are some things that are just wrong, regardless of the culture or time in history.
 So while they may deny the premise, they do actually hold to it.

 I know of no one who would say that sexual abuse of children is acceptable, apart from those who actually engage in it.
 But no culture or society anywhere that I am aware of has ever sanctioned the practice.
 And they actively condemn those broken people who do.
 It is objectively wrong.
-And because of that we can condemn those who abuse children in this way.
+And because of that, we can condemn those who abuse children in this way.
 Regardless of when or where they lived.

 Granted, there are some aspects of morality that are subjective.
-The amount of clothing that is considered socially acceptable will vary from place to place and time to time.
+The amount of clothing that is considered socially acceptable will vary from place to place and from time to time.
 The age at which it is acceptable to marry will also vary across time and location.
-But these exceptions do not prove that there is no objective moral standards.
+But these exceptions do not prove that there are no objective moral standards.
 Only that all morals are not objective.

 Response to an Objection

 After this was first published and shared on Facebook, I had a reader who objected to the argument based on the lack of universal moral standards.
 He expressed that what I might consider to be objective morals are likely to vary in other parts of the world.
 And I might not consider what they consider to be objective morals to really be objective.